Paul Scofield: 1960–1979: A Man for All Seasons and acclaim

+In a career devoted chiefly to the classical theatre, Scofield starred in many Shakespeare plays and played the title role in Ben Jonson's Volpone in Peter Hall's production for the Royal National Theatre (1977).
+In a 1994 interview, Scofield explained, "One of the great strengths of the theatre is that it is ephemeral.
+It does exist only in what you remember and you can't check up on it afterwards and think, 'That's not as good as I remember.'
+If any performance I've ever given stays in someone's mind that's so much more exciting than being able to put it on the video and play it again.
+It's not that I don't want to take risks - the opposite is true, in fact.
+But the more you know about acting, the more you're aware of the pitfalls and the more nerve-racking it becomes.
+When I was young, I wasn't nervous at all.
+Even doing Hamlet, I just had a go."

 Scofield also appeared as Charles Dyer in Dyer's play Staircase, staged by the Royal Shakespeare Company in 1966; Laurie in John Osborne's A Hotel in Amsterdam (1968); and Antonio Salieri in the original stage production of Peter Shaffer's Amadeus (1979).
 He was subsequently the voice of the Dragon in another play by Robert Bolt, a children's drama The Thwarting of Baron Bolligrew.
 Expresso Bongo, Staircase and Amadeus were filmed with other actors, but Scofield starred in the screen version of King Lear (1971).

-Other major screen roles include the art-obsessed Wehrmacht Colonel von Waldheim in The Train (1964), Strether in a 1977 TV adaptation of Henry James's novel The Ambassadors, Tobias in Edward Albee's A Delicate Balance (1973), Professor Moroi in the film of János Nyíri's If Winter Comes (1980), for BBC Television; poet Mark Van Doren in Robert Redford's film Quiz Show (1994), and Deputy Governor Thomas Danforth in Nicholas Hytner's film adaptation (1996) of Arthur Miller's The Crucible.
+His other major screen roles include the art-obsessed Wehrmacht Colonel von Waldheim in The Train (1964), Strether in a 1977 TV adaptation of Henry James's novel The Ambassadors, and Tobias in Edward Albee's A Delicate Balance (1973).